Posts about untimely currents

 ———

 “We already care” is indeed a legitimate reply, but I am certain that only a very small group can so exclaim.
 The persuasion of others to care also instills the hope that the task will become less difficult and exhausting.
-But the question of structures that dissuade care remain a question and to the same extent the task of care remains doubled too: one of caring for what is damaged, “a damaged planet,” but also care about the forces in place that do the damage.
+But the question of structures that dissuade care remain a question and to the same extent the task of care remains doubled: one of caring for what is damaged, “a damaged planet,” but also questioning the forces in place that do the damage.

-Thus the in shifting the cynical response to one of care (to an old and healthy cynicism that does care about the state of the world and the varieties of existence), it will not be a matter of caring for what we encounter in peril, and caring for the landscapes where we now are, and those landscapes which we gave up previously.
-No, its second layer is that of following the lines from place A about which we care to place B and C and perhaps further, that is, Bs and Cs that are responsible for shaping place A.
+Thus in shifting the cynical response to one of care (you could say, a shift to an old and healthy cynicism/kynicism that does care about the state of the world and the varieties of existence), it will not be a matter of caring for what we encounter in its state of being in peril, and caring for the landscapes where we now are, and those landscapes which we gave up previously.
+No, its second layer is that of following the lines from place A about which we care to place B and C and perhaps further, that is, Bs and Cs that cannot be separate from A. This is not only true for “geopolitics” where we need to shift from thinking in border to thinking in rivers, ocean streams, jet streams, zones of convergences, soil depositions, mineral movements.
+It is true for almost anything subject to the attempt of “purification” and homogenization: everyone’s ancestry is already composed of As, Bs, Cs, and more.
+Genetic inheritance is not the only inheritance.
+Everyone is a little bit ancient Greek, a little bit gangnam style, a little bit Arabic in counting and semitic in writing.
+Everyone is a little bit plastic and organic.
+We all reproduce many things only one of which is human children–we reproduce styles, memories, practices, air-conditioned atmospheres,…

 And for those of us who keep to our humble contributions at the limits of home and work (and I have done both), this should be a question for us, one that demands examination, whether we are not living in a bubble that we have built to merely keep out of sight those parts of existence that make us feel desperate and cynical.
 Whether this neo-cynical way of life will prove sustainable.
 The real and good cynicism might after all be the one that actively engages with whatever is imperfect in the world.
 Our world is indeed not ideal and very complicated, the cynic knows, but it remains our world.